Symbian: Malware

-Symbian OS is subject to a myriad of malicious software, the best known of which is Cabir.
-Usually these send themselves from phone to phone by Bluetooth.
-So far, none have exploited any flaws in Symbian OS.
-Instead, they have all asked the user whether they want to install the software, with somewhat prominent warnings that it can't be trusted, although some rely on social engineering, often in the form of messages that come with the malware: rogue software purporting to be a utility, game, or some other application for Symbian.
+Symbian OS was the target of the first known cellphone network worm Cabir, which spread via Bluetooth.
+This worm did not exploit any flaw of the operating system.
+Instead, it relied on the techniques used in phishing attacks.

 However, with a view that the average mobile phone user shouldn't have to worry about security, Symbian OS 9.x adopted a Unix-style capability model (permissions per process, not per object).
 Installed software is theoretically unable to do damaging things (such as costing the user money by sending network data) without being digitally signed – thus making it traceable.
 Commercial developers who can afford the cost can apply to have their software signed via the Symbian Signed program.
 Developers also have the option of self-signing their programs.
 However, the set of available features does not include access to Bluetooth, IrDA, GSM CellID, voice calls, GPS and few others.
 Some operators opted to disable all certificates other than the Symbian Signed certificates.

 Some other hostile programs are listed below, but all of them still require the input of the user to run.